MoistGlubGlub/hatetracker/README.md

 ## Installation

-To install, clone this repository, and run:
+To install, clone this repository and then run:

 ```
 pip install <repository_directory>